jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

 You are able to import csv file to the dictionary which will be converted into the dictionary records.
 To read more about import logic depends on configuration :ref:`click here <import logic>`

+.. note:: The order of the rows may not be saved after import of csv file data into the dictionary

 1. Navigate to platform_address_here/dictionary
 2. Open dictionary for editing (by clicking on edit icon) or create new one
 3. Click on "Import" button in the header